igrishaev/pg/README.md

 This repository holds a set of packages related to PostgreSQL.
 This is a breakdown of my unsuccessful attempt to write a PostgreSQL client in pure Clojure (stored in the `_` directory).
-Although I didn't achieve the goal, some parts of the code are now shipped in separated packages and might be useful for someone.
+Although I didn't achieve the goal, some parts of the code are now shipped as separated packages and might be useful for someone.

 At the moment, the most interesting modules are `pg-copy` and `pg-copy-jdbc`